13 Onboarding Tips for Contact Center Agents

 Call center agents spend their time interacting with customers, so they need practice.
 Instead of only providing passive ways of learning, you should supplement this with more interactive options.

-You can develop various modules that create real-world experiences so that agents build their confidence through every interaction.
+You can develop various modules that create real-time experiences so that new agents build their confidence through every interaction.
 In addition, having different types of training supports lots of diverse learners.

 Match New Hires to Mentors